 - social media

 For each KPI, we track a series of content marketing metrics.
-Here are a few examples:
+Here are 3 few examples:

-Every three months, we analyze this data to see what changes we need to make to improve our efforts creating content marketing to increase brand awareness.
+Every 3 months, we analyze this data to see what changes we need to make as we use content marketing to increase brand awareness.